 What it is: Like a meaty version of Cheetos, pork rinds, called chicharron in Spanish, are puffed, crispy, deep-fried pigskins, typically eaten as a snack food.
 They’re made in a two-step process in which the pork skin is first rendered and dried, and then fried and puffed.
 High in protein, they contain less fat than potato chips.

 Where it comes from: Probably discovered as a byproduct of lard-making, fried pork rinds’ history stretches back into antiquity.
-The puffed snack food is especially popular in Latin American countries, but Chicago is home to one of the world’s largest commercial manufacturers, Evans Food Products Company, which has been cooking pork rinds on the South Side since 1947.
+The puffed snack food is especially popular in Latin American countries, but Chicago is home to one of the world’s largest commercial manufacturers, Evans Food Products Company, the producer of Mac’s Snacks and others, which has been cooking pork rinds on the South Side since 1947.
 The city may no longer be hog butcher to the world, but it’s still big in pigskin.

 What to do with it: Besides munching with dips, hot sauce or salsa, you can use pork rinds in recipes, anywhere you need a bit of savory flavor and crunch.
 Crumble them as a replacement for breadcrumbs.
 Use them as a crispy garnish for soups, vegetables or salads.
 At Elate restaurant in River North, Chef Randal Jacobs skewers house-made chicharron with spinach leaves for his contemporary take on spinach salad.
 (Continue reading for his recipe.)
 You can even put them in desserts.

 The chicharron can be finished up to five days in advance, or you can substitute commercial pork rinds.

 1 pound pork skin

 2 quarts vegetable oil